10%+ of European peak generation capacity should be interconnected with the US. Smooth demand, share PV, and catch the Atlantic weather fronts! #INTUS

 Ambitiously, a floating transatlantic windfarms could be strung out along the interconnector to inject power from weather systems across the Atlantic itself (and the jetstream), for further firming of supply...

 These sorts of distances are being covered by HVDC projects in

 China (2090km) and Brazil.
 With potential losses around 15% or less (~3.5% per 1000km) may be better than storage efficiency (typical 20--25% round-trip losses for pumped hydro) in terms of grid balancing.
 (Cf 2019 Chinese 3300km 12GW 10%-loss link.)

 Starting from the 2002 EU goal of each country to have ~10% of capacity as interconnection, 10% of US/EU generation would imply something like 70--100GW of interconnection, which is basically bigger than the grid capacity of any of the countries on the European western seaboard, so would likely have to be spread out over them, eg Ireland/UK, Spain, Portugal, France, possibly even some via Iceland.
 And any build would presumably be incremental, with intra-US and intra-EU transmission reinforcement and renewables build-out.

 refers to the various interconnectors to the GB grid, in (for example) the

-2017/08/24: it is not clear if Brexit would make INTUS significantly harder to achieve; if the UK somehow remains in the European Energy Union then probably not.
+It is not clear if Brexit would make INTUS significantly harder to achieve.
+If the UK somehow remains in the European Energy Union then possibly not.